healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 The Chefman RJ11-17-CTI-RL has a removable mesh filter and tea infuser.

 Cleaning the Chefman is a bit tricky since you can’t fit your hand through the opening to wipe the interior (+0).
-Thus, you’ll need a clamp to do so and the lid doesn’t get in the way of that (+2).
+Thus, you’ll need a clamp to do so but the lid doesn’t get in the way (+2).
 On the other hand, the limescale filter is removable for frequent cleaning and maintenance (+2).
-The tea infuser’s mount can also be dismantled from it for thorough cleaning (+2).
+The tea infuser’s mount can also be dismantled for thorough cleaning (+2).